Simply put, switching your car insurance rate could save you hundreds every year.

 Compiling notes may or may not appeal to you.
 If it does, get your notebook or Excel spreadsheet ready!
 Using your list of needs, you can make a chart noting the costs, benefits, and pitfalls of each policy.

 Simply call or go online to get a quote from each insurance company you are interested in using.
 Be sure to compare at least five.

 2. The “Easy Way”

-Now, if that’s not how you’d like to spend your afternoon, you can use Insurify.
+If that’s not how you’d like to spend your entire afternoon, you can use Insurify.
 Insurify can help you compare quotes from several car insurance companies in less than two minutes.
 You can also set alerts and notifications when you create an account.

 All you have to do is fill out one form, and Insurify searches for the best car insurance deals for you, providing your options in an easy-to-read list.
 You can use this list to learn more about each company and quote.
 There is also a virtual agent available to answer questions.
 And, you can even purchase your new quote when you’re ready.